Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Advanced Rendering Options

-Under Render Options you will find all settings for the rendering engine where you control how the image is built up and how the light is controlled.
-In case you are using the classic interface(Toolbar UI), make sure you can see Render the tools.
+If you are using the classic interface(Toolbar UI), make sure you can see Render-tools.
 The yellow sphere on the right is Render Now which will start your rendering.
 The white button on the left is Render Options.

 Render Options